Back to Funding

 Subverting

-But since it is not enough to only build new systems and many current systems have to be dismantled, creative practices can also be used for subverting, symbolically but also practically, broken existing systems and ways of doing things.
+But since it is not enough to only build new systems and many current systems have to be dismantled, creative practices can also be used for subverting (symbolically and practically) broken existing systems and ways of doing things.

 Read more